Facts about wasps (they deserve respect)

 Wasps go through complete metamorphosis—egg to larvae to pupa to adult—within the protection of a nest’s cell.
 It all begins when a queen emerges from hibernation and starts building a nest with honeycomb-like cells.
 She lays one egg in each cell.

-Once they hatch, she feeds her larvae small bits of insects and sugary substances until they pupate and emerge as adult workers (always all-female and sterile), a span of twenty-eight to forty-eight days, depending on environmental conditions.
+Once they hatch, she feeds her larvae small bits of insects and sugary substances.
+After pupating for twenty-eight to forty-eight days, they’ll emerge as adult workers.
+Workers are always all-female and sterile.
 Once she has a few workers, the queen spends the rest of her life laying eggs.
 Workers live short lives—only twelve to twenty-four days.

 Predators